Cancun beach and city hotel zone, Mexico

 What kind of fun things are there to do in Cancun?

 The resorts of Cancún’s Hotel Zone offer water sports aplenty, from snorkeling, scuba diving, and paddleboarding to speed boating, jet skiing, and flyboarding.
 Xcaret adventure park, where you can go ziplining and river rafting, is a popular day trip, as is Isla Mujeres, which is best reached by catamaran.
-Swimming with whale sharks is another bucket list activity that's popular in Cancun.
+Swimming with whale sharks is one of the most popular things to do in Cancun.

 ...More